thomasgilmore/chingu-trivia-tier3-solorproject/README.md

 I used [Create React App](https://github.com/facebook/create-react-app) for this project and created a node.js server to host the project and fetch the api.

+## App's Purpose / Function

+First is the topic buttons for the different types of questions from the api that is provided.

+Once one of the topic buttons are clicked the trivia of that topic starts and the first question appears.

+## Dependencies

+The other dependencies that I used that are not included from Create React App are:

+- express
+- axios

-## Commands
+## Build/Deploy Instructions

-The following commands are to build and host the project on a local server after you download or clone the project.
+The following commands are to build and deploy the project on a local server after you download or clone the project.

 ### `npm run build`